-The DAAD uses funds from the Federal Ministry for Economic Cooperation and Development (BMZ) to promote higher education partnerships in areas that are relevant to the Sustainable Development Goals (SDG) - also in the area of health with a focus on pandemic prevention and control (in a separate funding line) - that contribute to sustainable development in line with the SDGs and to establishing high-performing cosmopolitan higher education institutions in the partner countries and in Germany.
+The DAAD uses funds from the Federal Ministry for Economic Cooperation and Development (BMZ) to promote higher education partnerships in areas that are relevant to the Sustainable Development Goals (SDG) - also in the area of 'Biodiversity and Ecosystem Restoration' (in a separate funding line) - that contribute to sustainable development in line with the SDGs and to establishing high-performing cosmopolitan higher education institutions in the partner countries and in Germany.
 Planning provides for teaching, research and higher education management at the partner institutions to be structurally improved in the context of funding.

 The increase and intensification of global challenges, in particular in view of the future, give rise to greater demand for a concentration of resources, promotion of system efficiency, inter-disciplinary cooperation and broad-scale use of tried-and-tested education and collaboration models.